This article was revised on March 22, 2025 at 09:22 CET.

 Yoga

-According to Prout, society’s real leaders and revolutionaries must be Yogis.
-Without directing spiritual light towards the centre of human endeavour and ambition, all our actions will gradually and finally backfire as far as the welfare of living beings is concerned.
+In Sanskrit, the word yoga means “unification”.
+The Bhagavad Giita merges worldly action and the practice of physical, psychic and spiritual yoga into a profound message and practical recipe of true humanity.
+According to Prout, society’s real leaders and revolutionaries should be “yogis”: leaders should seek integration and unification, and not fall-out and separation.
+Without directing spiritual light towards the nucleus of human endeavour and ambition, all actions will gradually and finally backfire as far as the welfare of living beings is concerned.

 (Saḿyoga yoga ityukto jiivátmá Paramátmanah.)

-“In the nucleus of the social cycle, spiritual revolutionaries (sadvipras) control the cycle in order to liberate all.”
+“In the nucleus of the social cycle, spiritual revolutionaries (sadvipras) control the cycle in order to liberate all.” – Ananda Sutram 5:2

 Synthesis

-Proper yogic training and spiritual self-analysis bring about synthesis in life.** Synthesis is just another name for spiritual truth, and the path of Yoga is the practical way for its actual realization.
+Proper life style training and subtle self-analysis bring about synthesis in life.** Synthesis is just another name for subtle and sublime truths, and the path of yoga—unification—is the practical way for its actual realization.
 Yoga yields ultimate success and achievement, without which life remains unfulfilled, incoherent and ultimately tragic.
-Analysis alone takes life apart; analysis by itself does not create new life and vigour.
-Only Yogic synthesis brings about renewed energetic change and increasing meaningful purpose.

 In order to bring about spiritual good in society, proper work has to be initiated in individual life.
-Spiritual Yoga practised individually as well as collectively is the mighty foundation that can carry all of us forward towards the increasingly blessed state of a spiritual society.
+Yoga practised individually as well as collectively is the mighty foundation that can carry all of us forward towards the increasingly blessed state of a spiritual society.

 * Instruments, tools or senses.